The Support Gateway can help adoptive families and people with a special guardianship order (SGOs) find the services that will best support them

 "I feel such a sense of relief that you are understanding my child and how we are struggling" – parent participating in the Support Gateway

-By incorporating expertise from a wide range of clinicians from a range of different organisations, the Gateway ensures that adoptive families and special guardians get the right type of support at the right time, with full clinical assurance and in settings where they feel supported.
+By incorporating expertise from a wide range of clinicians, the Support Gateway ensures that adoptive families and special guardians get the right type of help at the right time, with full clinical assurance and in settings where they feel supported.